Eventide Fenway interior Boston

 • Fenway/Kenmore

 Time Out Market Boston is nestled in the Fenway neighborhood.
-With a dozen diverse eateries, it caters to all tastes and cravings.
-From a classic New England Lobster Roll at Cusser’s to bold global flavors from Anoush’ella, guests are spoilt for choice.
+With more than a dozen diverse eateries, it caters to all tastes and cravings.
+From a classic New England lobster roll at Cusser’s to bold global flavors from anoush’ella, guests are spoiled for choice.
 The lively atmosphere sets the stage for an exciting pre-game experience for the whole family.
 And remember, unlike other food halls, we offer a nearly full-service experience, ensuring a memorable meal before catching a Red Sox game.

 Top restaurants near Fenway Park